DENVER DAR HISTORY

 As the name suggests, a Real Daughter is an actual offspring of a Revolutionary War patriot.
 Her father was Samuel Brown, a second lieutenant in the War.
 Henry C. Brown, builder of the Brown Palace Hotel and donor of the land on which the state capitol stands, was Mrs. Lennon’s brother.

-Welcome new members
+We welcome new members

 We have many women from all walks of life whose ancestors participated in some way, in the Revolutionary War.
 The DAR has chapters all over the world and our Denver Chapter NSDAR is growing.
 For detailed information on membership in the DAR, go to the National DAR website.